 Scholarships are considered gift aid.
 Scholarships can come from colleges and private organizations.
 They may be awarded for academic or athletic ability, interest in a certain subject, or volunteer work, for example.
 Some scholarships are given based on membership in an ethnic or religious group.
 Companies may also give scholarships to children of employees.

-Scholarships are hosted by Going Merry, which can be used for searching both national and local scholarships.
-Please follow these steps to access our local DHS scholarships:
+The DYBA College Scholarship is still open and you can apply to it in Going Merry, which can also be used for searching national scholarships.
+Please follow these steps to access the DYBA College Scholarship and national scholarships:

 Create an account in www.goingmerry.com